Convert PPT to PDF

 Select "to pdf"

-Choose pdf or any of the other 200+ supported formats you'd like to convert to.
+Choose pdf or any other of the 200+ supported formats that you wish to convert to.

 Step 3